 Colon Tube Safety

-A snug connection between the tip of the colon tube and the rest of the colon tube is very important.
-This connection can loosen over time and with frequent use, so if you notice that that connection is no longer secure, it’s time to replace the colon tube.
+A snug connection between the tip and body of the colon tube is very important.
+This connection can loosen over time and with frequent use, so if you notice that this connection is no longer secure, it's time to replace the colon tube.

-Above all, never force a colon tube deeper.
-If you feel any pain or resistance from your body, stop inserting the colon tube.
-Listen to and check in with your body throughout the enema.
+Above all, never force a colon tube deeper than what feels comfortable.
+If you feel any pain or resistance from your body, immediately stop inserting the colon tube.
+Listen to and check in with your body throughout the enema process.

 Each person reacts differently to a colon tube, even when a channel of enema water or solution is created.
-You might never get the tube all the way in, and you should never force it.
+You might never get the tube all the way in, which is okay!
+Again, you should never force it.

 IMPORTANT: Some thinner colon tubes on the market actually can be dangerous.
-You run a higher risk of puncturing the colon when using thin colon tubes.
-Thus I strongly recommend a medium-diameter colon tube, about French 30 to 34 Fr in diameter.
+You run a higher risk of puncturing the colon when using these thinner colon tubes.
+Thus I strongly recommend a medium-diameter colon tube, about 30 to 34 Fr in diameter.
 This is a measurement of the outer diameter of the tube.

 DISCLAIMER: This material is presented for informational purposes only and is not a substitute for medical advice, diagnosis, or prescribing from a licensed healthcare professional.
 We make no claim or guarantee for cure or relief of any specific symptom, medical condition, or disease when using any of the products or protocols referenced here.
 Consult with a licensed healthcare professional before altering or discontinuing any current medications, treatment, or care, or starting any diet, exercise, cleansing, or supplementation program, or if you have or suspect you might have a health condition that requires medical attention.